abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 This evening is the night of our Lunar Observance.
-It’s an opportunity to recollect the refuges and precepts, and to reflect on the direction we want to guide our spiritual practice.
-In the Thai language, the Observance Day is called the *Wan Phra* which is roughly translated as *Holy Day*, *Monk Day*, or perhaps *Day Worthy of Veneration*.
+It’s an opportunity to recollect the refuges and precepts, and to reflect on the direction of our spiritual practice and whether or not we need this direction to change.
+In the Thai language, the Observance Day is called *Wan Phra* which is roughly translated as *Holy Day*, *Monk Day*, or perhaps *Day Worthy of Veneration*.

 As Ajahn Chah used to say, the Buddha made these special days part of our training, and it’s not too much for the Buddha to have asked that we